Taiyou06/Gensokyo-Reimagined-Wiki/docs/en/server-guide/money.md

 # Getting money

 "_See that shiny gold coin next to your hunger bar?
 Text that says `¥0.00`?
 That's your balance!
 Yup.
 That means you're broke!
-It's time to earn some money!" -cheese_
+It's time to earn some money!"_

 Money is measured in Yen (¥), the currency used in Japan.
 You don't need to know much else about it really, besides the fact that it's also the currency used here in Gensokyo.